canonical-ols/pytest-talisker/README.md

 Pytest-Talisker - a pytest plugin for talisker
 ----------------------------------------------

-This pytest plugin will ensure an early initialisation of talisker, ensureing similar behiour as when using in a regular runtime flow.
+This pytest plugin will ensure an early initialisation of talisker, ensuring similar behaviour as when using in a regular runtime flow.

 Early initialisation, at least before test related loggers are initialized, is needed, as the logger class wil be replaced by a talisker specific one,